 This groundbreaking study, conducted in collaboration with NASA, investigated the effects of light-emitting diode (LED) therapy on wound healing in both animal models and human subjects.
 The results demonstrated that LED therapy significantly increased the rate of wound closure and tissue growth, paving the way for further research in the field of photobiomodulation.

 This study examined the effects of pulsed 660 nm LED light on collagen metabolism in vitro and correlated the results with a single-blinded clinical study on wound healing.
-The researchers found that light therapy stimulated collagen production and accelerated wound healing in both in vitro and clinical settings.
+The researchers found that light therapy stimulates collagen production and accelerates wound healing in both in vitro and clinical settings.